tonsky/katybot/README.md

     > /hi
     < Nice to see you again

-`katybot.scripts/on-event` uses `["/" "Kate" "Katy"]` aliases, so bot will respond on any commands starting with these words.
+`katybot.scripts/on-event` uses `["/" "Kate" "Katy"]` as its name aliases, so bot will respond to any commands starting with these words.

 #### Stopping